Antanas Merkys: Biography

-Merkys was born at Bajorai, near Skapiškis.
+Merkys was born in Bajorai, near Skapiškis.
 Educated in law, he served in the Russian Army during World War I (1914–18).
-In 1919, he served as the newly independent Lithuania's Minister of Defence before serving with the Lithuanian Army until his decommissioning in 1922.
+In 1919, he served as the newly independent Lithuania's Minister of Defence, before serving with the Lithuanian Army until his decommissioning in 1922.
 He then practised as a lawyer.

 After the Klaipėda Revolt of 1923, Merkys became secretary to the Klaipėda Region Commissioner, Antanas Smetona.
-Following the 1926 Lithuanian coup d'état, he became Minister of Defence again until 1927, when he was made Governor of Klaipėda Region.
+Following the 1926 Lithuanian coup d'état, he became Minister of Defence again until 1927, when he was made Governor of the Klaipėda Region.
 In 1932, German demands prompted his removal as Governor and Merkys returned to practising law.
 He became Mayor of Kaunas in 1933 and served in this position until 1939.
-In 1936 was elected to the Fourth Seimas of Lithuania.
-On 17 November 1939 he became Prime Minister.
+In 1936, he was elected to the Fourth Seimas of Lithuania.
+When the Vilnius region came under Lithuanian administration as a result of the German-Soviet invasion of Poland and the Lithuanian-Soviet agreements, Merkynas became the government commissioner for Vilnius and the Vilnius region.
+He was soon replaced by Kazys Bizauskas.
+On 17 November 1939, he became prime minister.